wadreon-bits/PC4V2/README.md

 4. DRV8833 TI Drive Breakout
 5. 3d Printed housing - Onshape: Proto_UIcontrol>>Enclosure4V2
 6. See code for pinouts

-If adding low power disable to OLED- Following also needed - NOT NEEDED - REMOVE THIS!!!!
-5. BS84 P-Chan Mosfet- OLED Pwr Switch
+7. (Not Used)BS84 P-Chan Mosfet- OLED Pwr Switch
-6. 0402 15-20k ohm resistor (Pull up for pchannel)
+8. (Not USed)0402 15-20k ohm resistor (Pull up for pchannel)

 Setting Up Arduino IDE:
 1. Download latest IDE from Arduino.
 Built using (version 2.3.3)